Shares API

 dividend_rights | Whether shares of this class have dividend rights |

-Important: Creating a shareholding is what makes a person a shareholder.
-The party_id from the Persons API response is used to link the person to their shares.
-Once a shareholding exists, the person will appear with the "shareholder" role when listing persons.
+Important: Creating a shareholding is what makes a party a shareholder.
+The party_id from the Parties API response is used to link the party to their shares.
+Once a shareholding exists, the party will appear with the "shareholder" role when listing parties.

 Typical Workflow